 Surf n’ stay

 Book a private room at St Christopher’s Inns, a backpacker hostel located in a prime location on a cliff top overlooking Towan Bay and the beach below.
 The hostel is just a 5 minute walk from the sand and boasts an outdoor bar terrace with stellar views of the seaside.
 If you’re keen to surf, we recommend booking the package where you’ll get a 2 hour surf lesson everyday with the Escape Surf School included in your stay, as well as wetsuit and surfboard.
-A free breakfast will also be provided each day.

 The hostel has put the necessary social distancing measures in place as well as new deep cleaning and hygiene protocols to ensure the wellbeing of guests and its team.
 To find out more about the changes being made at the hostel, check out the Covid-19 hub .